SampsonCrowley/documentize/README.md

 ## Usage

-Documentize takes any ruby file as an argument in the CLI, relative to you current working directory:
+Documentize takes any ruby file as an argument in the CLI, relative to your current working directory:

     $ documentize my_ruby_file.rb